bachelor-2014/report/v2/modularity.md

 logic of the BeagleBone Black, or they can be a separate controller.
 The recommendation remains the same as with the camera that the processing should be contained in a separate hardware unit.
-This adds are requirement that the BeagleBone Black provides an interface to the compontents for both (1) discovering each other, e.g. a `Scanner` component must be able to discover a `Camera` and an `XYAxes` component, and (2) for sending instructions to each other.
+This adds are requirement that the BeagleBone Black provides an interface to the components for both (1) discovering each other, e.g. a `Scanner` component must be able to discover a `Camera` and an `XYAxes` component, and (2) for sending instructions to each other.